 In addition to ensuring that the voices of service users, patients and the public are heard by decision makers within health and social care, we also provide an information and signposting Freephone service to the public about accessing health and social care services.
 This includes:

 - A free, friendly and confidential service that is independent from the NHS and social care services.

 - We will perform a signposting role only.
 This means that we will give the you the contact details for a range of services that best supports your request.
 You will then need to contact those organisations yourself.

 - We can give you information about choices you have with regard to where you might get help in relation to your health, social care and wellbeing needs.

-- We can put you in touch with sources of information on NHS and social care services in Suffolk.
+- We can put you in touch with sources of information on NHS and social care services in Cornwall.

 - We can give you information about what to do when things go wrong and you don’t understand how to make a complaint.